18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 10. They encourage dependency.

 Followers are discouraged from making decisions without consulting the leader or group.
 Even minor choices are framed as having major spiritual implications, necessitating guidance.
-This forced dependency infantilises followers, eroding their confidence and ability to trust their own judgment.
+Forced dependency infantilises followers, destroying their confidence and ability to trust their own judgment.
 It keeps them tethered to the manipulator for direction in all aspects of life.

 11. They use love bombing and withdrawal.